Chapter 14: Good Old-Fashioned Lover Boy

 "You don't know the half of it," Mahihko murmured, peering up past the book as Donut at last seemed to notice that he was standing in front of him wearing only his cocky grin.
 "Tell me, Donut.
 How truly oblivious are ya?"

 Donut found himself speechless as he stared down at the wolf's very sleek and very nude figure, his eyes growing to the size of dinner plates.
 For a moment, it seemed like he might actually have been confused...until he carefully set the book on the nightstand and grabbed Mahihko's wrist to draw him to the bed.
-"No one's that oblivious!" he replied with a breathy giggle while hurriedly trying to yank his snug black under-armor off from his svelte torso.
+"No one's that oblivious!" he replied with a breathy giggle while hurriedly trying to undo the strings of his apron to free it from his svelte torso.

 Lone sunk down further in the back seat of the jeep, doing his best to ignore the senseless debate between Simmons and Grif.
 Sarge was uncharacteristically quiet, though that might have been due to the fact he spent the first thirty minutes ranting about how Grif needed to stop treating the vehicle like a baby and drive it 'like a man' if they wanted any hope of catching the Blues.
 Now, Simmons and Grif had somehow gotten into a heated discussion about the efficacy of using guns against bladed weapons.
 Simmons was firmly on the side of science -- and plain logic -- as he insisted blades were all but useless...while Grif retorted with arguments that invoked the existence of ninjas and elite strike forces with training in every variety of weapon under the suns.